voidksa/voidksa/README.md

 ## 🌱 My Open Source Mindset

-I believe many great ideas already exist.

-My goal is not always to reinvent the wheel,
-but to **upgrade it, refine it, and make it smoother**.
+I believe many great ideas already exist — my goal is not always to reinvent the wheel, but to **upgrade it, refine it, and make it smoother**.

 > Small improvements can create big impact.